AmeriCorps Field Crew Leaders/Members

 Northwest Minnesota: Fergus Falls, Bemidji, Brainerd

-Northeast Minnesota: Grand Rapids, Tower, Moose Lake, Gooseberry Falls State Park, Duluth
+Northeast Minnesota: Grand Rapids, Moose Lake, Gooseberry Falls State Park, Duluth

 Central Minnesota: St. Paul, Hanover, Shakopee, Andover, Jordan, Plymouth

 Field Crew Member (all locations): Deadline Extended - February 15

 Early application for Field Crew Member positions is highly encouraged.
 Applications considered as received.
 If spots fill up, we may close applications prior to deadline.
 Term starts February 16; those applying close to the deadline will be expected to start immediately.